f5devcentral/f5-agility-labs-Next/docs/class1/module4/lab2.rst

 Create BIG-IP UCS File
 ======================

 In order to migrate this BIG-IP configuration to BIG-IP Next, you'll need to create a UCS archive file on the BIG-IP and export it.
 Then you will import the UCS into Central Manager to view, analyze and migrate applications.
 Central Manager performs migrations at the application-level which allows customers to gradually migrate to BIG-IP Next.
 This is different than the traditional UCS based migration where an entire BIG-IP device, vCMP guest or Virtual Edition are migrated all at once.
-Since features are being phased into BIG-IP next it may not be possible to move all applications to BIG-IP Next initially.
-The per-app migration capbility allows customers to identify which applications are ready to migrate to Next, and provides workflows to move individual applications.
-If all applications are eligble for migration then they can all be migrated at one time.
-In many customers it is expected that the migration to BIG-IP Next will be gradual, and BIG-IP and BIG-IP Next will co-exist for some time during the migration process.
+Since features are being phased into BIG-IP Next, it may not be possible to move all applications to BIG-IP Next initially.
+The per-app migration capability allows customers to identify which applications are ready to migrate to Next, and provides workflows to move individual applications.
+If all applications are eligble for migration, then they can all be migrated at one time.
+In many customers, it is expected that the migration to BIG-IP Next will be gradual, and BIG-IP and BIG-IP Next will co-exist for some time during the migration process.

 Review the current configuration of the BIG-IP, click on the **Local Traffic -> Virtual Servers** page an review the different types of virtual servers and their configuration.
-There is a mix of virtual server types, and each is using different types of profiles, and some have iRules, some have certificates, and others have WAF policies.
+There is a mix of virtual server types, and each is using different types of profiles, some have iRules, some have certificates, and others have WAF policies.
 Because of the limited resources within UDF these virtual servers will all use the same pool on the backend.

 .. image:: ./images/big-ip-udf-virtual-servers.png